SEB-Core/mongoose-recipes/README.md

 | [POST](#signing-in-a-user) | [http://localhost:3000/auth/sign-in](#signing-in-a-user) |
 | [GET](#signing-out-a-user) | [http://localhost:3000/auth/sign-out](#signing-out-a-user) |

-Let's head over to `server.js` and set up our base route (`'/auth'`) and link up our Router file.
+Let's head over to `server.js` and set up your base route (`'/auth'`) and link up your Router file.

-At the top, just below our package imports, we need to import our router from `authRouter.js`:
+At the top, just below your package imports, you need to import your router from `authRouter.js`:

 ```js
 const authRouter = require('./routes/authRouter.js')
 ```

-*Underneath* the middleware stack, but *above* our app entry point (`'/'`):
+*Underneath* the middleware stack, but *above* your app entry point (`'/'`):

 ```js
 app.use('/auth', authRouter)
 ```

-This tells our application that any endpoint that starts with `'http://localhost:3000/auth'` needs to go to our `authRouter` for further routing.
+This tells your application that any endpoint that starts with `'http://localhost:3000/auth'` needs to go to your `authRouter` for further routing.

 [📖 Back to Top](#-table-of-contents)